-They started by providing a meal in the park under the name of Food Not Bombs.
-It was quickly discovered that their meal was the healthiest in Boulder, the organization quickly grew from 5 friends to hundreds of volunteers all around the community, picking up food 15 times a day, every day of the week, by bicycle.
+Together with Ideal Market, the first donor, Boulder Food Rescue developed systems that allowed them to provide direct, just-in-time delivery of perishable food, thereby helping to mitigate hunger in Boulder County, increase the access of at-risk populations to nutritious food, and ease the food budgets of local nonprofit organizations and individuals.
+They started by providing a meal in the park under the name Food Not Bombs.
+When it was discovered that their meal was the healthiest in Boulder, the organization quickly grew from 5 friends to hundreds of volunteers, picking up food 15 times a day, every day of the week, by bicycle.